Ensemble model of turbulence based on states of constant flux in wavenumber space: Discussions

-On the other hand, the numerical sampling from the ensemble is rather accessible.
-It should be noted that the numerical sampling in this letter is at a beginning stage and that the possibility of some bias in the sampling is not excluded.
+It should be noted that the numerical sampling in this study is at a beginning stage and that the possibility of some bias in the sampling is not excluded.
 We cannot conclude whether the anisotropy in the sampled vorticity field is a genuine feature of the constant flux states or an artifact of the sampling at the current stage.
 In the present analysis, the amplitude of the initial states is chosen to be small so that the energy spectra $E_k(\vb*{u})$ of the constant flux states are approached from below.
 The MC sequences with an initially large amplitude are not satisfactory so far.
 Shortage of the analysis aside, it is remarkable that the energy spectra $E_{\vb*{k}}(\vb*{u})$ of the states sampled out from the ensemble $P_{\eta}^{(0)}(\vb*{u})$ of the constant enstrophy flux states in two-dimensional turbulence are consistent with the form $E_{\vb*{k}}=C_K\eta^{2/3}k^{-3}(\ln(k/k_\mathrm{b}))^{-1/3}$ that is obtained in the closure theories and verified in the numerical simulations of the NS equation.
-A positive prospect is that the ensemble model $P_\eta^{(N_t)}(\vb*{u})$ and the associated random sampling can be useful to analysis some turbulence statistics at relatively low approximation levels such as $N_t=0$ or $1$.
-Although the constraint of the constant flux ${\Phi^\Omega}_k=\eta$ in wavenumber space, i.e., the ensemble model $P_{\eta}^{(0)}(\vb*{u})$, yields some spatial structures of the vorticity field, they do not resemble those in the numerical simulations of the two dimensional turbulence (see, e.g., Ref. \cite{BoffettaEcke2012}).
+A positive prospect is that the ensemble model $P_\eta^{(N_t)}(\vb*{u})$ and the associated random sampling can be useful to analyze some turbulence statistics at relatively low approximation levels such as $N_t=0$ or $1$.
+Although the constraint of the constant flux ${\Phi^\Omega}_k=\eta$ in wavenumber space, i.e., the ensemble model $P_{\eta}^{(0)}(\vb*{u})$, yields some spatial structures of the vorticity field, they do not resemble those in the numerical simulations of the two dimensional turbulence.
+See Appendix or e.g., Ref. \cite{BoffettaEcke2012}.
 It would be of interest to investigate how the further constraints on the time derivatives of the flux ${\Phi^\Omega}_k^{(N_t)} (N_t \ge 1)$, i.e., the applications of the ensemble models $P_\eta^{(N_t)}(N_t \ge 1)$, affect the structures of the vorticity field as well as the spectrum and higher-order moments. \\